averyvisentin/terminal-tetris/README.md

   * **Classic Tetris Gameplay**: A fully-featured Tetris implementation for the terminal.
   * **GAMEMODES**: We've got Marathon, Sprint, Timed.
 We even got Garbage.
   * **Modern Mechanics**: Includes advanced mechanics like T-Spin detection and a back-to-back bonus system.
   * **Save state**: Includes a save state feature that allows you to pause the game and resume it later. (hit 's' while game is paused).
 Saving will close the game.
-Resume from Main Menu on next startup.
+Resume from Main Menu on next startup. **only works on marathon right now**
   * **Hold Functionality**: Swap out the current piece with a stored piece.
   * **Persistent Database**: All high scores and user settings are saved to a local tetris.db file, so your progress and customizations are always remembered.
   * **Settings Menu**: Customize everything from keybindings to game physics and scoring values.